Why do i call USA backwards, toxic and stupid in politics?

 It did not have real feudalism being so far from Britain , it went straight to capitalism in north and slavery in south

 They never had a social democracy party .
 These are parties formed from workers unions and socialists and were very progressive .
 The parties like Germanys SPD (one of the 1st) and UK and NZ Labour parties got elected into government ie into power .
 The gave up on socialism after WWI .
-But they still had more progressive policies they passed that made society better and more left than usa .
-But usa never had any political parties coming from the genuine left.
-It had a socialist party but only got 6% of the vote and it had no power in a meaningful way one reason is it wasnt supported by unions.
+But they still had more progressive policies , that they passed that made society better and more left than USA .
+But USA never had any political parties coming from the genuine left.
+It had a socialist party but they only got 6% of the vote and it had no power in a meaningful way in government.
+One reason is it wasnt supported by unions.

 NZ labour still has a attachment to and gets funding from the unions.